lf-edge/eden/README.md

 For example -- run reboot test:

-`eden test tests/reboot/`
+`./eden test tests/reboot/`

 Some tests may accept parameters - run Log/Metrics/Info test in debug mode with timeout of 600 seconds and requiring 3 messages of each type

-`eden test tests/lim/ -v debug -a '-timewait 600 -number 3'`
+`./eden test tests/lim/ -v debug -a '-timewait 600 -number 3'`

 You can find more detailed information about `eden test` in [tests/README.md](tests/README.md) and [tests/escript/README.md](tests/escript/README.md)